-My day job is teaching and writing academic philosophy at universities in Germany and the Netherlands.
+My day job is teaching and writing academic philosophy at Tilburg University in the Netherlands.
 (For more about my academic work see here.)
 But here on this personal blog and in my own time, I try to do a different kind of philosophy.

 First, I write for the general public rather than for a specialised sub-group of philosophers.
 You shouldn't need to have gone to grad school to understand what I'm talking about, or to care about the topics I discuss.